refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

   ```

 Issue: seems always fail to ssh even if there is some task on the corresponding nodes.
 Though it is not a big issue that there is always a slurm version of ssh works. **Solved:** this issue is due to the mismatch between pam slurm and pam slurm adopt.

+### misc

+* No conf to randomize node assignment: [post](https://serverfault.com/questions/881099/randomize-slurm-node-allocation), somewhat hard to believe
+* In some system, squeue is aliased to `alias squeue="squeue -u <user>"`, therefore you cannot directly view others' jobs.
+But you can `unalias squeue`, and then `squeue` can check all jobs by all users.

 ## Working with other tools